-Our daughter has Down Syndrome – this Lake District spot was the perfect family trip
+Our daughter has Down syndrome – this Lake District spot was the perfect family trip

 Read more: The best spa hotels in the Lake District

-We did eat out one night, at the Royal Oak in Cartmel, a 15-minute drive from the hotel.
+We did eat out one night, at The Royal Oak in Cartmel, a 15-minute drive from the hotel.
 Without the kids, I’d be looking at blowing the budget on dining at one of Simon Rogan’s places.
-With kids, however, a pub in the heart of the village seemed a wiser choice and we were rewarded with lovely food, warm people and beer from the local Fells Brewery.
-We finished with sticky toffee pudding as Cartmel holds claim to this decadent dishes’ invention.
+With kids, however, a pub in the heart of the village seemed a wiser choice and we were rewarded with lovely food, warm people and beer from the local Fell Brewery.
+We finished with sticky toffee pudding as Cartmel claims to have invented this decadent dish.

-Whether arriving early to the Lakes, or wanting to extend your stay on departure, Sizergh Castle, just off the M6, is a great place to stop.
-It’s a National Trust property, which means a good café and a decent walk, if not a children’s play area.
+Whether arriving early at the Lakes or wanting to extend your stay on departure, Sizergh Castle, just off the M6, is a great place to stop.
+It’s a National Trust property, which means a good cafe and a decent walk, if not a children’s play area.

 Read more: Best things to do in the Lake District on a rainy day